ArsenalSystems/Database/Readme.txt

 4. Setup MapReduce location in Eclipse to point to HDFS running on your virtual machine

-5. Run <filename.java> as MapReduce job
+5. Run <JoinMapReduce.java> as MapReduce job